 SimX’s cases can be run anywhere you can imagine.
-An ED, operating room, clinic, grocery store, patient’s home, even a moving helicopter!
-You can run a case set in the middle of the freeway, complete with burning wreckage.
+An ED, operating room, clinic, grocery store, home or even in a moving helicopter!
+The scene can also be modified to include fires, violent family members, extraneous personnel and more.
 If it can be done in a modern video game, it can be done in the SimX case system.

-SimX allows up to 4 trainees to work around the same virtual patient, completely wirelessly.
-You can combine systems to have even more players working together, even if they’re located across the world from each other.
-Sets up anywhere in less than 10 minutes.
-Turn any space into a sim center in minutes.
+SimX allows multiple trainees to work around the same virtual patient completely wirelessly.
+Learners can be in the same physical space or across the world from one another.
+The system sets up in less than 10 minutes.
+Turn any space into a sim center in moments!

 The SimX system works on the VR systems you already have.
-Whether on Gear VR, Sixense, or the HTC Vive SimX cases work seamlessly across all major platforms.
+Whether on the HTC Vive or Oculus Quest, SimX functions seamlessly in ultra realistic high definition.
 Cases can be designed in VR or AR so you can train in the space where you work.
 The SimX team is committed to making sure the system remains compatible with cutting edge VR technology as it emerges.

 Ryan Ribeira is the CEO of SimX, emergency medicine physician, and clinical instructor at Stanford Medical School.
 He is a member of the Board of Trustees for the American Medical Association, and a previous member of the Board of Trustees for the California Medical Association, and CALPAC.
 He got his BS in Business Management from Brigham Young University, his MD from the UC Davis School of Medicine, and his Masters in Healthcare Policy and Management from Harvard.